Tecwizard/ottertvplus-changelog/content/changelog/february-update-2026.md

 I have also managed to finally replace all the Jellyfin logos with the OtterTV+ Logo.
 You will see this change on Desktop, Mobile, and on Roku.
 An into splashscreen may also get added in the future. ;)

 Specials have also been fixed for TV Shows.
 Now they will display both in the "Specials" season and within the season they pair with.
-For example, the Sherlock special that aired after Season 3 but before Season 4 so it displays at the end of Season 3.
+For example, the Sherlock special that aired after Season 3 but before Season 4 displays at the end of Season 3.

 Finally, here is the new/updated media on the server: